What is the difference between geosynchronous and geostationary orbits?

 While geosynchronous satellites can have any inclination, the key difference to geostationary orbit is the fact that they lie on the same plane as the equator.

 Geostationary orbits fall in the same category as geosynchronous orbits, but it’s parked over the equator.
 This one special quality makes it unique from geosynchronous orbits.

 Weather monitoring satellites like GOES are in geostationary orbits because they have a constant view of the same area.
 In a high Earth orbit, it’s also useful for search and rescue beacons.

 Here’s how both orbits compare:

-While the geostationary orbit lies on the same plane as the equator, the geosynchronous satellites has a different inclination.
+While the geostationary orbit lies on the same plane as the equator, the geosynchronous satellites have a different inclination.

 This is the key difference between the two types of orbits.